 Chinese

-A lightweight, active breed that typically weighs 10 to 12 pounds, Chinese geese are well known for the prominent knob on their bill and their weed control abilities.
+A lightweight, active breed that typically weighs 10 to 12 pounds, Chinese geese are well known for the prominent knob on their bill and their weed-control abilities.
 They are great foragers and typically leave established crops untouched.
 They can easily fly over fencing and can be more sensitive to the cold.
 This breed will sound the alarm to any unusual activity in their environment.

 Embden

-The Embden is a large, white breed that originates in Germany.
+The Embden is a large, white breed that originated in Germany.
 They have orange bills and a fast growth rate.
 They typically reach 20 to 25 pounds when fully mature.
 The Embden is generally a very calm breed.

 Pomeranian